wp-document-revisions/wp-document-revisions/readme.txt

 = 1.1 =
 * Added support for the [Edit Flow Plugin](http://wordpress.org/extend/plugins/edit-flow/) if installed
+* Added "Currently Editing" column to documents list to display document's lock holder, if any
+* Added support for new help tabs in WordPress versions 3.3 and greater
 * Fixed bug where media library would trigger an SQL error when no documents had been uploaded
 * "- Latest Revision" only appended to titles on feeds
-* Added support for new help tabs in WordPress versions 3.3 and greater

 = 1.0.5 =
 * Fixed bug where password-protected documents would not prompt for password under certain circumstances